Izzy Jannazzo: Important early career wins

-On April 21, 1934, he defeated Murray Brandt in a six-round points decision at Ridgewood Grove in Brooklyn.
+On April 21, 1934, he defeated Murray Brandt in a six-round points decision at Ridgewood Grove Arena in Brooklyn.
 He had formerly lost to Brandt in a six-round decision.

 On May 31, 1934, he defeated Stanislaus Loayza in a six-round points decision at Fort Hamilton Arena in Brooklyn, New York.
 Stanislaus would contend for the NYSE World Lightweight Title in July 1935 against Jimmy Goodrich and was well known in his native Chile.

 On November 17, 1934, he defeated Joe Rossi at the Ridgewood Grove in Brooklyn, New York in a six-round points decision.
 Rossi was another well rated New York welterweight who had previously beaten Jannazzo in six rounds on September 30, 1933, in Brooklyn.
 He would draw with Rossi in a six-round Brooklyn bout shortly after.

 On January 7, 1935, he defeated Tony Falco at the St. Nicholas Arena in New York in a ten-round points decision.
 Jannazzo, with a reach advantage landed effective rights in the first, had an even second, and fought fiercely and evenly in the third and fourth.
 Jannazzo took the fifth with clean rights to the body and face while eluding Falco.
 Falco took the sixth using both hands, but Jannazzo may have taken the eighth with two stiff rights to the head of Falco near the end of the round.
 Jannazzo may have taken the ninth with lefts to the face of Falco, though the tenth was even with both boxers too exhausted to land stiff blows.

 At 145 pounds, Jannazzo fought Jackie Davis twice on January 26, and February 16, in eight round points decisions at Ridgewood Grove in Brooklyn, losing the first, but winning the second.
 Jannazzo had roughly a four-pound weight advantage in each bout.